 The College and Career Access Pathway (CCAP) program at Rubidoux High School is a joint initiative of the California Community Colleges Chancellor's Office and the California Department of Education which allows high school students to participate in Community College course while attending Rubidoux High School.
-The CCAP program is designed to provide students with a pathway to college and to provide them with additional support to give them the best chance for success.
-This program is blended with our AVID program and students are automatically enrolled in an AVID 10 class while taking their first community college course in the 10th grade.
 The CCAP students can take up to 6 college courses while attending Rubidoux High School.
-The goal of the program is to develop seamless pathways from high school to community college for career technical education (CTE) or general education transfer, improve high school graduation rates, and help students to become college and career ready.
+The goal of the program is to give students access to college courses while in high school, and develop seamless pathways from high school to community college for career technical education (CTE) or general education transfer, improve high school graduation rates, and help students to become college and career ready.